TheFausap/SVM-FJ/DESCRIB.md

 - '!z': conditional jump if ev = 0
 - '!n': conditional jump if ev != 0
 - '>': increment by 1 the register pointed by that following number.
 It can generate overflow and set the flag (V)
 - '<': decrement by 1 the register pointed by that following number.
 It can generate zero or underflow and set the flags (Z or U)
-- '{}': macro with expansion
+- '{}': macro with expansion (nested macro, not yet implemented)
-- '[]': macro without expansion
+- '[]': macro without expansion (no nested macro)
+- '`': calls a macro
+- '\\': end a program or a macro.
+If it used in a macro, it behaves like a a jump back to the original mem location

 ### Macros